Lithium Carbonate: The Penicillin of Psychiatry

 Lithium also has the added benefit of being an all-natural drug, a fact that appeals to many patients.
 While mood-stabilizing medication has a reputation of "cutting into" a person's manic creativity, Fieve demonstrated in the 1970s that lithium actually enhances creativity in the bipolar patient.
 In fact, much of Fieve's research attempted to harness the beneficial aspects of mania and hypomania—both for the patient and for society.
 He argued that many U.S. presidents, business leaders, and wall street tycoons had some form of bipolar illness.

 Exactly how and why lithium works remains a mystery.
 One of Cade's earlier hypotheses about mania being caused by a lithium deficiency in the body turned out to be false.
 Yet, there is some reason to believe that lithium is an essential element necessary for human life, much like sodium and potassium.
 There is much evidence demonstrating lithium's neuroprotective effects, and it is currently being investigated for use in the neurodegenerative disorders, including Alzheimer's disease, amyotrophic lateral sclerosis (Lou Gehrig's disease), and more recently, Parkinson's disease (Forlenza, De-Paula, & Diniz, 2014).

-One thing is certain: Despite its waning popularity, lithium carbonate remains one of the most effective pharmacological treatment in psychiatry.
-There's reason to believe that lithium has saved many people from suicide.
+One thing is certain: Despite its waning popularity, lithium carbonate remains one of the most effective pharmacological treatments in psychiatry.
+There's reason to believe that lithium has saved more people from suicide in the past 70 years than all suicide hotlines, combined.
 It is a drug of paramount importance in the history of medicine and psychiatry, and its use and effectiveness should continue to be celebrated as one of the most significant achievements of modern medicine.

 Bschor, T. (2014).
 Lithium in the treatment of major depressive disorder.
 Drugs, 74(8), 855-862.